elansarii/iQVR/MD/Use cases.md

 	- System insure the company has the access to retrieve the report
 ## Technical section
 ### Use-case 1
-- Name:
+- Name: Get violated red-light cars
-- Description:
+- Description: The policeman can select the time period and the red-light violation and it will list all vehicles that match these conditions.
-- Primary actor:
+- Primary actor: Policeman
-- Goal:
+- Goal: To get all vehicles that violated the red-light traffic.
-- Triggers:
+- Triggers: The policeman wants to list all vehicles that violated the red-light traffic for specific time.
 - Preconditions:
+	- There is at least a vehicle that violated the red-light traffic
 - Postconditions:
 - Main scenario:
   1.